Bad Kids of Crestview Academy

 Bad Kids of Crestview Academy is a 2017 American action comedy thriller film directed by Ben Browder.

-It is a sequel to the 2012 film Bad Kids Go to Hell.
+Academy is a sequel to Bad Kids Go to Hell (2012).
 The screenplay was written by Barry Wernick and James R. Hallam.
-It is based on Wernick and Matthew Spradlin's best-selling graphic novel Bad Kids Go 2 Hell a book about the stories of the Wildman and Calloway children at an evil prep school.
-The film stars Sammi Hanratty, Colby Arps, Sophia Taylor Ali, Erika Daly, Matthew Frias, Sean Astin, Gina Gershon, Ben Browder, Sufe Bradshaw, and Cameron Deane Stewart.
+Both Hell and Academy are based on Wernick and Matthew Spradlin's best-selling graphic novel Bad Kids Go 2 Hell (2009), which is about the stories of the Wildman and Calloway children at an evil prep school.
+Academy stars Sammi Hanratty, Colby Arps, Sophia Taylor Ali, Erika Daly, Matthew Frias, Sean Astin, Gina Gershon, Ben Browder, Sufe Bradshaw, and Cameron Deane Stewart.

 Overview

-Wernick and Hallam had written the 2009 graphic novel Bad Kids Go to Hell, which was turned into the 2012 film Bad Kids Go to Hell, both telling the story of Matt Clark, a student at prestigious Crestview Academy who is the only survivor of six students serving a weekend detention.
+Wernick and Hallam had written the graphic novel Bad Kids Go to Hell (2009), which was turned into the film Bad Kids Go to Hell (2012), both telling the story of Matt Clark, a student at prestigious Crestview Academy, who is the only survivor of six students serving a weekend detention.

-The story in Bad Kids of Crestview Academy takes place five years later, when another group of detention students are slaughtered.
+The story in Bad Kids of Crestview Academy (2012) takes place four years later, when another group of detention students are slaughtered.
 Browder reprises his role as Max the janitor, in addition to serving as director of the film.
-In an end-scene cameo, Cameron Deane Stewart reprises his role as Matt Clark, protagonist of the original film.
+In an end-scene cameo, Cameron Deane Stewart reprises his role as Matt Clark, the main protagonist of the original film.

+Plot

+A new class is now in session four years later.
+Siouxsie Hess (Sammi Hanratty),a blonde “Goth” called a "undercrust" by the seniors, is a sophomore at Crestview Academy and looking for any way to get into Saturday detention with the senior class.
+Seeking help from Ben, aka "The Naked Wizard" (Drake Bell), he tells her that it will be done by the time she gets to school.

+At the Academy, she takes out her angst on the Headmaster Nash's (Sean Astin) car.
+Nash sends her to Dr. Knight (Sufe Bradshaw), a secretary who is in charge of corralling the youngsters and handing out their punishment.
+During their discussion, an email message from Nash directs Knight to send Siouxsie to Saturday detention.

+At a drunken party for the senior class one night, Siouxsie’s older sister, Alison Hess (Ashlyn McEvers) is there.
+A member of the senior class and friend to each of the bad kids in detention, Alison was a investigative journalist who enjoyed reporting her findings on the school’s own Interweb.
+Alison was talking to Blaine when she mysteriously jumped off the roof to the street below, killing her.
+Not believing it was a suicide, Siouxsie’s life’s focus becomes to solve the mystery of her sister’s murder.